barryclark/jekyll-now/_posts/2020-08-28-Making-a-professional-website.md

 ---
 ```

-This section contains predfined variables for your website.
+This section contains predefined variables for your website.
 By calling `layout: post`, you are telling Jekyll that this page uses the `post` layout.
 You can find this specific layout in the `/_layouts/`.
 The variable `title` provides the title of the post.
 Now, you can begin typing our your blog post.
-You will need to be familiar with markdown but here is a [Markdown Cheat Sheet](http://www.jekyllnow.com/Markdown-Style-Guide/) to get you started.
+You will need to be familiar with markdown but here is a [Markdown Cheat Sheet](http://www.jekyllnow.com/Markdown-Style-Guide/){:target="_blank"} to get you started.

 ``` md
 ---